dd32/td-gh-ex/readme.txt

 - Added license information for Font Awesome & Pixbay
 - Removed un-used files
 - Removed code for custom header background.
 Not needed.

+= 1.0.3 - [Date] = 2017-05-23
+* Updated release
+Fixed:
+- Clarified need for 'custom-header' (not needed, not used).
+- Added translatable items to content-featured, functions, custom-header

+= 1.0.4 - [Date] = 2017-06-27
+* Updated release
+Fixed:
+- Added theme name to various functions
+- Re-worked way featured content posts are displayed

+= 1.0.5 - [Date] = 2017-07-11
+* Updated release
+Fixed:
+- Addressed error and some warnings being thrown
+- Removed more un-used files
+- Menu more tablet friendly
+- Lessed amount of bold and drop shadows
+- Updated this file

 == Credits ==